symfony/symfony-docs/contributing/code/patches.rst

 BRANCH_NAME``) or the pull request URL.

 Based on the feedback from the mailing-list or via the pull request on GitHub, you might need to rework your patch.

-Before re-submitting the patch, rebase with upstream/master or upstream/2.0, don't merge; and force the push to the
+Before re-submitting the patch, squash irrelevant commits (see below) that are just about fixing coding standards or fixing typos in your own code, rebase with upstream/master or upstream/2.0, don't merge; and force the push to the
 origin: